fabilbng/oracle_etl_mssql/readme.md

 **Run main.py from root directory**

+## How it works
+### 1. Extract
+- Fetches data from Oracle DB
+- Saves data as .csv in raw folder
+### 2. Transform
+- Removes excluded columns from dataset
+- Saves data as .csv in transformed folder
+### 3. Load
+- Creates table if it doesn't exist, alters it if structure changed
+- Inserts data into table
+- Updates LastUpdate table with current timestamp/day

 **Exclude Columns Description:** If the array includes column names, the script will still fetch it from the oracle db and safe it in the raw folder.
 During the transform step, the script will remove these columns from the dataset and safe it in the transformed path, so they won't be inserted in the load step.

 The columns will still be there on the mssql table as the table synchronisation is a different step using table info data that it fetches from somewhere else, but they are all NULL from the moment you you exclude the column.
 I don't see it neccessary to remove these columns, since that would also mess with the column synchronisation.

 ## TODOS
 - restructure logging system using python documentation (rn pretty quick n' not how it's supposed to be used) **DONE**